 Sunday, December 16th, 5:30pm to 9:30pm

 5:30pm: Doors open

 6:00pm: George Lepauw, piano, and Consuelo Lepauw, violin perform Beethoven’s 2nd Sonata

 7:00pm: Beethoven Spirit Award Presentation to Mark Kelly, Chicago Commissioner of DCASE

 7:30pm: Birthday Cake!

 3 day VIP Pass: $100

-Student Pass: $5 or free with social media share
+Student Pass: Free with social media share

 Ludwig van Beethoven was born December 16, 1770 in Bonn, and baptized the next day.
 Our goal is to make December 16th a global day of celebrating Beethoven with music and parties.
 IBP first began this tradition on December 16th, 2010, on the occasion of the master’s 240th birthday, in Chicago.